Current news

 Your holiday bonus for full-time work does not affect the daily allowance

 Holiday bonuses paid for full-time work do not affect the payment of daily allowances.
-However, a holiday bonus determined for part-time work is taken into consideration when calculating the adjusted allowance.
+However, a holiday bonus paid for part-time work is considered as income for the adjustment period in which it is paid.

 Periodisation of holiday compensation at the end of the employment relationship